josemariav/josemariav.github.io/policy.md

 <br />
 <br />

-**Germanwatch Climate Change Performance Index 2021**
+**Germanwatch Climate Change Performance Index 2022**

-As in previous years, I've participated as an expert to the Germanwatch CCPI report regarding the Mexican case.
+I am a regular  expert to the Germanwatch CCPI report regarding the Mexican case.
 The index components for Mexico include a relatively good position in emissions per capita and efficiency measures, but still a very low position regarding renewable energy.
 A key takeaway on new policies in the country is that the new policies to cap oil production is still not yet sufficient, since the country should move towards planning the phase out of production.

-You can <a href="https://germanwatch.org/en/21110">download the full report</a> to read on the case of Mexico and others.
+You can <a href="https://www.germanwatch.org/en/CCPI">download the full report</a> to read on the case of Mexico and others.

 <br />
 <br />